raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 	```
 1. Next change some of code in the function, and press **play** again.
 Now you are really rocking!

 Sonic Pi 2 offers so much more functionality to both coders and musicians alike than has been mentioned here.
 This worksheet is just a starting point.
-To learn more read [Sam Aaron's Magi Pi article about Sonic Pi 2 here](http://issuu.com/themagpi/docs/issue23final/1) Pages 44-47.
+To learn more read [Sam Aaron's MagPi article about Sonic Pi 2 here](http://issuu.com/themagpi/docs/issue23final/1) Pages 44-47.